jundalisay/superblist/content/en/social/economics/fallacies/steady-state-economy.md

 To justify the limitations to growth, they cite Smith saying that growth is limited to 200 years:

 {{< q >}}
-<p>But Smith recognized a limit to economic growth.
+But Smith recognized a limit to economic growth.
 He predicted that in the long run, population growth would push wages down, natural resources would become increasingly scarce, and division of labor would approach the limits of its effectiveness.
-He even predicted 200 years as the longest period of growth, followed by population stability.</p>
+He even predicted 200 years as the longest period of growth, followed by population stability.
 {{< /q >}}